 A. Most personal injury claims settle before a final hearing at court.
 If there is an unresolved dispute about the facts of the accident, a legal point or the value of your claim, there may need to be a hearing for a judge to determine those issues, in the absence of any agreement between the parties.

 Q. Will I have to visit a Doctor or Medical Specialist as part of the case?

 A. In every personal injury claim, the claim must be supported with medical evidence in the form of a medical report.
 This report is prepared following a medical examination with a nominated medical expert which will be arranged by your Solicitor.
 In most cases, your medical records or medical history will have to be reviewed but is not referred to in the report unless it is relevant to the injury claim.

-If you would like to find out more about current issues affecting injury compensation click here or to discuss a potential injury claim please contact Gemma Rowe on 01392 334017 for a free, no obligation chat.
+If you would like to find out more about current issues affecting injury compensation click here or to discuss a potential injury claim please contact Flora Wood on 01884 203079 for a free, no obligation chat.